Get insider access

 Edge

-The Dell U3223QE has a local dimming that performs terribly.
+This monitor has a local dimming feature that performs terribly.
 It only turns on in HDR; the video above is in the 'DisplayHDR 400' Smart HDR setting.
 It's edge-lit with eight vertical dimming zones, which are all on most of the time with real content, so it doesn't do much to improve the picture quality in dark scenes.
-It's slow at turning zones on and off to help reduce blooming and make it look less aggressive, but this also defeats the purpose of the local dimming as it reduces the contrast.
-Subtitles turn on six of the height zones, so it's not that useful.
-Luckily, the local dimming keeps details in dark scenes as there's no black crush.
+It isn't aggressive at turning zones on and off when there are bright objects or subtitles on the screen, which helps reduce blooming but also fails to improve the contrast ratio.
+Luckily, the local dimming keeps details in dark scenes as there's no black crush, but overall, the feature isn't useful.

 8.1